-From ancient Egyptian philosophers spoken and written of by Molefi Asante, Jacob Caruthers, Chiek Anta Diop and Psychologist Wade Noble; to ancient Greek thinkers like Socrates, Plato, and Aristotle; to Christian philosophers such as Augustine, Anselm, and Aquinas; to the shapers of modern thought such as Hume, Kant, and Nietzsche; What are the consequences of each of these thinkers and other important thinkers' ideas on world events, theology, the fine arts and culture?
+From ancient Egyptian philosophers spoken and written of by Molefi Asante, Jacob Caruthers, Chiek Anta Diop and Psychologist Wade Noble; to ancient Greek thinkers like Socrates, Plato, and Aristotle; to Christian philosophers such as Augustine, Anselm, and Aquinas; to the shapers of modern thought such as Hume, Kant, Nietzsche, and Dr. R.C.
+Sproul; What are the consequences of each of these thinkers and other important thinkers' ideas on world events, theology, the fine arts and culture?
 Are we, as a society, still scratching to survive our ideologies?

 The President & CEO and Founder of C.L.I.C.K.
 Services, NFP, Fred Nance Jr., received his Bachelor and Master degrees from Roosevelt University, Chicago, Illinois.
 He received his Doctor of Philosophy degree from Walden University.